Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It is designed to simplify the development of production-ready Java applications by providing a platform that eliminates much of the manual configuration required by the traditional Spring framework and reduces the need for server provisioning and dependency management.
 With a preconfigured environment optimized for the Spring Boot framework, the service allows teams to focus on developing business features, reducing release times and costs.

 The service is sized for single containers.
-Each container has 16 GB of storage.
+Each container has 16 GB of RAM.

 #### Features and Advantages